Category: Musings-Articles

 -your payout period, and

--whether it has an inflation rider
+-whether it has an inflation ride

 -you have financial assets (excluding your house) greater than $300,000

--can afford the premiums (now and in the future)
+-you can afford the premiums (now and in the future)

--want to be in control of the LTC you receive
+-you want to be in control of the LTC you receive

--do not want to be a burden to your family
+-you do not want to be a burden to your family

--want to leave an estate
+-you want to leave an estate

--already are saving enough to be on track to afford to retire
+-you already are saving enough to be on track to afford to retire

 *Even if the insured can technically perform these tasks, cognitive impairment requiring substantial supervision can also trigger benefits.